A note on the involutive invariants of certain pretzel knots: Background on Heegaard Floer homology and involutive Heegaard Floer homology

-The integer $n(K)$ associated to the staircase complex for a positive $L$-space knot is in general the sum of the lengths of the horizontal arrows in the top half of the complex.
-For an arbitrary knot, if $\CFKi(K)$ contains a direct summand generated by a positive staircase complex, we let this fact be a definition of the quantity $n(K)$.
-If $\CFKi(K)$ contains a direct summand generated by a negative staircase complex, we let the sum of the lengths of the horizontal arrows in the top half of the dual of the complex be $n(K)$.
+In the construction above, we see that the sum $n(K)$ appears in the positive staircase complex associated to the $L$-space knot as the sum of the lengths of the horizontal arrows in the top half of the staircase.
+For an arbitrary knot, if a representative of the filtered chain homotopy equivalence class of $\CFKi(K)$ contains a direct summand generated over $\mathbb F[U,U^{-1}]$ by a positive staircase complex, we let this fact be a definition of the quantity $n(K)$.
+If $\CFKi(K)$ contains a direct summand generated by a negative staircase complex, we let the sum of the lengths of the horizontal arrows in the top half of the dual of the complex be $n(K)$; this is equivalent to the sum of the lengths of the vertical arrows in the top half of the complex.
+Note that any staircase summand contributes a rank one summand $\mathbb F[U,U^{-1}]$ to the vertical homology and to the horizontal homology of the chain complex, and therefore there can be at most one staircase summand in any representation of the chain complex.

 We now turn to our second special type of knot.
-A knot is said to be \emph{thin} if its knot Floer homology is supported in a single diagonal on the plane, or equivalently if $M([x;i,j])-A([x;i,j])$ is equal to a constant $k$ for all $[x;i,j] \in \CFKi(K)$.
-More generally, a \emph{thin complex} is one where there is a constant $k$, such that generators at filtration level $(i,j)$ always have homological grading $i+j-k$.
+A knot is said to be \emph{thin} if its knot Floer homology $\HFKhat(K) = \oplus \HFKhat_s(K,w)$ has the property that $w-s$ is a constant $k$ for all $\HFKhat_s(K,w) \neq \{0\}$.
+The terminology here is because if the knot Floer homology $\HFKhat$ were graphed with the Maslov grading on one axis and the Alexander on the other, the support of $\HFKhat$ would lie in a single diagonal.
+More generally, a \emph{thin complex} is a graded $\mathbb Z\oplus \mathbb Z$-filtered $\mathbb F[U,U^{-1}]$ chain complex with the property that there is a constant $k$ such that generators at planar grading $(i,j)$ always have homological grading $s=i+j-k$; this implies that the generators $[x;0,j]$ on the $j$-axis have constant difference between their Alexander and homological gradings.
+A thin knot $K$ admits a representative of $\CFKi(K)$ which is a thin complex \cite[Lemma 5]{Petkovacables}.

-Petkova \cite{Petkovacables} showed that complexes associated to thin knots have an especially simple form, which we now review.
-Let the \emph{square complex} $C_s$, also known as a \emph{one-by-one box complex}, refer to an $\F$ chain complex with generators $a,b,c,Ue$, in filtration levels $(i+1,j+1),(i,j+1),(j+1,i),(i,j)$ respectively, and homological gradings $k+2,k+1,k+1,k$ respectively, with differential
+Petkova \cite{Petkovacables} showed that complexes associated to thin knots have an especially simple form up to chain homotopy equivalence, which we now review.
+Let the \emph{square complex} $C_s$, also known as a \emph{one-by-one box complex}, refer to an $\F$-chain complex with generators $a,b,c,Ue$, in filtration levels $(i+1,j+1),(i,j+1),(j+1,i),(i,j)$ respectively, and homological gradings $k+2,k+1,k+1,k$ respectively, with differential

 One readily checks that $\ker\partial$ and $\operatorname{im}\partial$ are both the vector space span of $b+c$ and $Ue$; hence, $C_s$ is acyclic.
 If $i=j$ the square complex is said to be \emph{on the main diagonal}.
 See Figure \ref{fig:Cs} for a picture of $C_s$.